For Current PILI Interns

 PILI Facebook Spotlight

 Each Friday, PILI spotlights one Intern or Fellow and the work they are doing on our Facebook page.
 This is a great way to introduce yourself to the Illinois legal community.
-If you would like to be featured in a spotlight, please contact Communications & Events Manager Lauren Harper.
+If you would like to be featured in a spotlight, please contact Camille Fleming.

-If you have any other questions about your Internship, or if you require special assistance, auxiliary aids, or other accommodations to fully participate in the PILI Law Student Internship Program, please contact PILI Program Associate Brent Page by email or by phone at 312-832-5128.
+If you have any other questions about your Internship, or if you require special assistance, auxiliary aids, or other accommodations to fully participate in the PILI Law Student Internship Program, please contact PILI's Attorney Program Manager Arthur Surratt by email or by phone at 312-832-5130 with any questions.